PROFESSIONAL PRACTICE GUIDELINES

 · Clear identification of whether the person making the complaint elects to be the Complainant in the case or to remain anonymous as an Informant allowing the Ethics Committee to determine whether it will be the Complainant in the case.

-5. The Ethics Committee Chair will acknowledge receipt of the alleged infraction and confirm whether the person filing the complaint will be the Informant or the Complainant.
+5. The Ethics Committee Chair will acknowledge receipt of the alleged infraction and confirm whether the person filing the complaint will be the Informant or the Complainant or an informant.
 It will be explained that maintaining Informant anonymity may limit the information that can be considered in the case.
 The Ethics Committee Chair will notify the Complainant that the allegation details and the identity of the complainant will be disclosed to the Respondent, will request confirmation of this by the Complainant by completion of Ethics Form #002 and will confirm that the Complainant wishes to proceed with the allegation.
 The Ethics Committee Chair will notify the Informant/Complainant that the Ethics Committee Chair will act as the Complainant in the case should this be requested to maintain Informant anonymity and that the Committee may or may not elect to proceed as far as it determines appropriate, that the Ethics Committee Chair may request further information at some point, that the response from the Respondent will be confidential and that the Informant will not be notified once the case has been resolved, whether it was dismissed or sustained as per Item #26.
 Complainants will be notified once the case has been closed to the satisfaction of the Ethics Committee but the determination or reason for closing the file will not be disclosed.

 6. The Complainant or Informant shall be notified that all proceedings shall be kept confidential and the Informant will be cautioned that while the AABP will make all reasonable efforts to maintain confidentiality, the AABP cannot guarantee that the Respondent will not be able to infer or otherwise determine the identity of the Informant as per Item #26.
 If confidentiality, as outlined herein, is breached, it may be determined to be an infraction of the AABP Professional Practice Guidelines.